amaroidev/CareerSync/attached_assets/PATHFINDER OVERVIEW_1755953804942.md

-# Pathfinder App - Complete Feature List & Development Guide

-# Pathfinder App - Complete Feature List
+CareerSync - Complete Feature List

 *A unified platform for scholarship and job discovery, application tracking, and career development*